bruceravel/larch-plugin-tutorial/mback/README.md

-This includes a Legendre polynomial of order *m* added to a complementary error function used to approximate the effect of Compton scattering in the discriminator window of an energy-discriminating detector, which is often respo0nsible for a highly non-linear shape to the pre-edge region of the measured $$\mu(E)$$ data.
+This includes a Legendre polynomial of order *m* added to a complementary error function used to approximate the effect of Compton scattering in the discriminator window of an energy-discriminating detector, which is often responsible for a highly non-linear shape to the pre-edge region of the measured $$\mu(E)$$ data.

 This normalization function has *m+3* parameters -- *m* Legendre